 How to settle a rescue dog into your home

 The decision to adopt a rescue dog, rather than buy a puppy from a breeder, can be incredibly rewarding.
-The knowledge that you are giving a dog, who perhaps has had a traumatic past, a second chance at a forever home is extremely enriching.
+The knowledge that you are giving a dog, who perhaps has had a difficult past, a second chance at a forever home is extremely enriching.

 Set aside enough time